 Christian Lee Gonzalez-Rivera is an Associate at Butler in Tampa, working remotely from our Miami office.
 His practice focuses on First-Party Coverage Defense and Appeals.

 Before joining Butler, he worked as the senior Judicial Law Clerk to the Honorable Fleur J. Lobree at Florida’s Third District Court of Appeal, where he managed and recommended the disposition of approximately two hundred appeals and original proceedings.

-Christian currently serves on several Florida Bar committees, including the Florida Bar Journal’s Editorial Board, as well as is an active member of various local bar and other professional associations.
-He has remained active with his alma mater primarily as a member of its Young Lawyers Division Council, an alumni board dedicated to advising on student bar exam passage and networking needs.
+Christian is currently an Adjunct Professor of Law at St. Thomas University, College of Law.
+He also serves on several Florida Bar committees, including the Florida Bar Journal’s Editorial Board, as well as is an active member of various local bar and other professional associations.

 We extend a warm welcome to Aimee Nielsen, Christian Gonzalez-Rivera and Kaley Dreyer, the newest members to join our Butler family!
 Click their pictures to learn more....